 Update #2: I have received a Control Sheet from the company that provides Zpacks this fabric, and it does confirm a 56k+ g/m2/24hrs rating.
 (September, 2017)

 It would be really nice if Zpacks scanned the results and publically posted them.
 At 60k, that is a full 20k beyond the well documented level of 40k of the Toray Dermizax NX fabric, long considered one of the top end fabrics from a MVTR perspective.

 Zpacks has also stated that the HH rating for the fabric is 20,000mm, same as the Toray Dermizax NX and others out there on the market.

 Gen 2: 20k (2rd gen white)

 Gen 5: 60k (vertice)

 And on that note, I think I will wrap up this product announcement.
 If I ever acquire one of these jackets and get some use with it, I will of course share my thoughts.
 Likewise, as Zpacks continues to update their WPB jacket I will try my best to get future announcements published.

 Directly from Zpacks at:

-Since publishing this article, Zpacks has sent me one of these to take pictures of, maybe shoot a video about it, and to give it an initial try.
+Since publishing this article, Zpacks has sent me one of these to test and provide feedback to them.
 It is just a loaner and I am mailing it back after I get enough use with it to determine any thoughts that I have on it and write them up herein.